 This is one of those "good-as-it-gets" recipes if you like fennel as much as I do.
-In my opinion, fennel and leeks are two of the most underrated vegetables available to home cooks and when you discover the flavor they add to a recipe, you'll be searching for more ways to use them.
+In my opinion, fennel and leeks are two of the most underrated vegetables available to home cooks, and when you discover the flavor they add to a recipe, you'll be searching for more ways to use them.

 I'm even more surprised my 7-year-old daughter loves slices of raw fennel as her side dish vegetable.
 On the other hand, if I tried to serve her fennel cooked to bring out the sweetness of the root, she would have nothing to do with it.
 Strange?

-Although made by the same company that once made the infamous, hallucinogenic Absinthe, a popular drink with poets, writers and artists at the turn of the 19th century, today's Pernod does not contain the dangerous toxic oil from wormwood and is great as an aperitif or cooking.
+Although made by the same company that once made the infamous hallucinogenic Absinthe, a popular drink with poets, writers, and artists at the turn of the 19th century, today's Pernod does not contain the dangerous toxic oil from wormwood and is excellent as a aperitif or cooking.

-This recipe was in my May 2007 Fine Cooking and was next to a few other shrimp recipes that I can't wait to try.
-I adapted it some when I made it because I didn't have the full 3 cups of sliced fennel the recipes calls for, my daughter must have been snacking on it.
+This recipe was in my May 2007 Fine Cooking and was next to a few other shrimp recipes I can't wait to try.
+I adapted it some when I made it because I didn't have the full 3 cups of sliced fennel the recipe calls for; my daughter must have been snacking on it.

 I served it over my oldest daughter's favorite food, Near East Rice Pilaf.

 - I like to buy my frozen shrimp unpeeled, with tails.
 You can find them already peeled and deveined, but if they are not, you need to peel, devein, rinse, and pat dry.

 - Slice the fennel into very thin slices, much thinner than you'll notice I did in my photograph.
 What was I thinking?

 - Smash your garlic or chop it finely, as well as your fresh herbs.